1.5: Exploring Statistical Questions

 This will give you practice using the language and structure you've learned so far, and prepare you for more complex analyses in future chapters.

-Step-by-Step: The Statistical Process
+The Six-Step Statistical Process

 - Education: Do students who participate in after-school tutoring programs perform better on standardized math tests?